caroleatierney/TheFunBunch-Client/README.md

 # The Fun Bunch - Client

-Client - npm run dev
+To start Client - npm run dev
-Client - npx tailwindcss -i ./tailwind.css -o ./dist/output.css --watch
+To start Server - nodemon

-Server - nodemon
+To update the dist folder on Client: npx tailwindcss -i .src/index.css -o ./dist/output.css --watch

 TO DO: